georggie/upc-sdm-first-lab/README.md

 ORDER BY author, numberOfCitations DESC
-WITH author, collect(numberOfCitations) as orderedCitations UNWIND range(0, size(orderedCitations)-1) as arrayIndex WITH author, arrayIndex as key, orderedCitations[arrayIndex] as value WITH
+WITH author, collect(numberOfCitations) as orderedCitations UNWIND range(0, size(orderedCitations)-1) as arrayIndex WITH author, arrayIndex as key, orderedCitations[arrayIndex] as value, size(orderedCitations) as arrayLength WITH
 CASE
 WHEN key > value THEN key-1
-ELSE value END AS result, author
+ELSE arrayLength END AS result, author
-RETURN author, min(result)
+RETURN author, min(result) as hindex
 ```

 Find the top 3 most cited papers of each conference.